ktung1189/Comparison_of_HDI_GDP/README.md

 ## Dropbox download

-To run the jupyter notebook the csv files will have to be downloaded from [Dropbox](https://www.dropbox.com/home/US%20and%20World%20GDP%20on%20HDI)
+To run the jupyter notebook the csv files will have to be downloaded from [Dropbox](https://www.dropbox.com/home/US%20and%20World%20GDP%20on%20HDI) due to the large size of the csv files.